-The drug is available in the injection form and it helps the eggs to mature.
-It is prescribed mostly for women suffering from PCOS or if the drug Clomiphene does not work, and even in case the infertile woman is undergoing IVF treatment.
+The drug is available in the form of an injection which helps the eggs to mature.
+It is prescribed mostly to women suffering from PCOS or to women for whom the drug clomiphene does not work.
+It is also prescribed in case the woman is undergoing IVF treatment.

 5. Gonadotropin-Releasing Hormone Antagonists

 This drug is prescribed for women undergoing Controlled Ovarian Stimulation technique treatment along with IVF.
 It prevents forced ovulation by suppressing LH and FSH. and permits the eggs to develop only during the time of IVF.

 Like most fertility drugs, it helps in treating ovulation problems in women suffering from PCOS.
 It helps to equalise the estrogen level and testosterone level thereby helping the body to ovulate on a regular basis.